LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 	using a barrier as a checkpoint to synchronize a set of worker threads assembling a set of items
 - `fft`
-	multi-threading computation of the Fast Fourier Transform
+	multi-threaded computation of the Fast Fourier Transform
 - `fibonacci`
 	multi-threading solution for computing Fibonacci numbers
 - `functions`